e-fever/qmljsify/README.md

 # Qmljsify
-Convert an NPM package into a QML friendly file
+Convert an NPM package into a QML friendly JavaScript file

 It is still a prototype software.
 Use it at your own risk.